AyanleHashi/XML-Parser/README.md

 # XML-Parser
 A WIP script for extracting publication data from the Cancer Imaging Archive publication list (last updated May 2018).
-Requires the `bs4` module, you can install it by doing `pip install bs4`.
+Requires the `bs4` module and the lxml tree builder, you can install them by doing `pip install bs4` and `pip install lxml`.

 Example output: